 - In London, the rent of a one-bedroom apartment will be £1,662

 - Transportation (monthly pass) – £158

-Currently, renting an apartment in London will way above a thousand pounds per month on average.
-The monthly rent for a one-bedroom apartment in the city center costs on average £1,740.
+Currently, renting an apartment in London will be way above a thousand pounds per month on average.
+The monthly rent for a one-bedroom apartment in the city center costs, on average, £1,740.

 Yet, s similar apartments in suburban neighborhoods can be found for £1,231 on average.

-A larger apartment comes at a higher price, expect to pay over £3,000 in London.
-Renting a three-bedroom apartment located in the city center costs on average £3,141.
+A larger apartment comes at a higher price; expect to pay over £3,000 in London.
+Renting a three-bedroom apartment located in the city center costs an average of £3,141.

 |Housing in London||Average monthly cost|

 |Utilities (gas, electric, and water for an 85m2 apartment)||£171|

 Consequently, more and more people are unable to afford to live in London; thus, they are moving to cities nearby.
 This fact has driven prices high in those cities as well.
 Thus, the cost of living in any town near London has skyrocketed.

 Overall, the average rent for a small studio apartment in the UK is $972.96 or £708.